 When the lawn has a layer of frost or its laying dormant, try to avoid walking on it too much.
 Even the strongest grass can become weak if the same path is walked over too many times.

 Have your winter lawn care plan in place well ahead of time.
 Once there’s a chilly breeze in the air, keep an eye on the forecast, so you leave yourself enough time to put your plan into action before the first frost arrives.

-Call the experienced team at Professional Irrigation Systems today to ensure your lawn remains healthy all winter.
+Call the experienced team at Pro Outdoor today to ensure your lawn remains healthy all winter.
 They can help with aerating and overseeding your lawn for fall and winter.
 Your lawn is an investment, so you should get help from the best.